The early days.

 Initially I figured it would be just me, and one day maybe I would hire an apprentice helper to ride with me and teach him the HVAC (Heating, Ventilation, and Air Conditioning) trade.
-I never fathomed 20 years later, Magic Touch would be a nationally recognized and awarded AC and heating company, commercial refrigeration company, insulation company, energy audit company, fireplace company, or really to sum it up frankly…a customer service company.
+I never fathomed 25 years later, Magic Touch would be a nationally recognized and awarded AC and heating company, insulation company, fireplace company, or really to sum it up frankly…a customer service company.

 I know exactly what the “secret ingredient” to our growth and success was and is – it’s that we realized early on that customer service is our product, and like anything else, we needed then, and need now, to make sure our product is not only the best on the market, but that it’s the best value on the market.